-Under this dialog, you will be able to see the two adjacent vessel and their respective vessel-fixed attributes, as shown in Error!
-Reference source not found..
-You are t hen able to define the mooring lines and fender connection between these two vessels.
+Under this dialog, you will be able to see the two adjacent vessel and their respective vessel-fixed attributes, as shown in Figure 4-10.
+You are then able to define the mooring lines and fender connection between these two vessels.

-Figure 4.10 Vessel-vessel data view with their respective vessel-fixed attributes
+Figure 4-10 Vessel-vessel data view with their respective vessel-fixed attributes